On the Brink of War: Israel and Palestine

 The conflict escalates

 Following the attacks from Gaza, Israel launched an airstrike on May 11th against Hanadi Tower in Gaza which they claim contained offices used by Hamas.
-Israel reportedly gave residents advanced warning of the strike and there were no reported casualties from the airstrike.
-However, in response, Hamas fired 137 rockets at Tel Aviv in 5 minutes stating it was their ‘largest ever barrage’.
+Israel reportedly gave residents advance warning of the strike and there were no reported casualties from the airstrike.
+In response, Hamas fired 137 rockets at Tel Aviv in 5 minutes stating it was their ‘largest ever barrage’.

 The next day saw 850 rockets cross into Israeli territory having been launched from Gaza whilst 200 rockets were launched at Gaza from Israel.
 Of the 850 rockets that were launched by Hamas, several made direct hits on buildings and cars and five Israelis were killed.
 Further, an anti-tank guided missile was fired by Hamas and directed at an Israeli community and school, just north of Gaza.
 Three people were critically wounded and an Israeli soldier was killed in the attack.
 In response to these attacks, the Israel Defence Force announced that schools were to close for the remainder of the week.